mhaugrud/msumcspy/_sources/Lists/ObjectsandReferences.rst

 .. image:: Figures/refdiag2.png
    :alt: List illustration

 In one case, ``a`` and ``b`` refer to two different string objects that have the same value.
 In the second case, they refer to the same object.
 Remember that an object is something a variable can refer to.

 We already know that objects can be identified using their unique identifier.
-We can also test whether two names refer to the same object using the *is* operator.
-The *is* operator will return true if the two references are to the same object.
+We can also test whether two names refer to the same object using the ``is`` operator.
+The ``is`` operator will return ``True`` if the two references are to the same object.
 In other words, the references are the same.
 Try our example from above.

 .. activecode:: liy